eugeneswalker/gitlab-chart/doc/advanced/external-object-storage/index.md

 for the object storage settings for `externalDiffs` to take effect, `global.appConfig.externalDiffs.enabled` key should have a `true` value.

-See the [charts/globals documentaion on appConfig](../../charts/globals.md#configure-appconfig-settings) for full details.
+See the [charts/globals documentation on appConfig](../../charts/globals.md#configure-appconfig-settings) for full details.

 Create the secret(s) per the [connection details documentation](../../charts/globals.md#connection), and then configure the chart to use the provided secrets.
 Note, the same secret can be used for all of them.